golnazsalehi/DSP/README.md

   Part 5: Introduction to Cepstrum
 # CA-2 :
-  Part 1:
+  Part 1: Remove echo and noise with the help of singlr-echo and FIR filters

-      1- Remove echo and noise with the help of singlr-echo and FIR filters
+  Part 2: The effect of a number of famous kernels on an image and implemetation of CamScaner